 Data storage and business operations tools need access like read-only or editing to further process the information.
 If once an item is manufactured, it should be marked as ready, and then the stock management department makes it prepared for sale.
 To achieve this, easy-to-use application and more straightforward interface play an integral part in Custom ERP solutions, which also has some specific controls and functionality.
 For e.g., if it marks the item as sold, then only the logistic department should have access to proceed it further.
 At the same time, the other department should get a view of the read-only format.

-To use such permission-based controls, software and tools integrated into ERP solutions should be designed for both desktop version or tablet/mobile apps.
+To use such permission-based controls, software and tools integrated into ERP solutions should be designed for both desktop versions or tablet/mobile apps.
 The production department can access it through the desktop version as they mostly work in stationary positions, while the sales team which are always moving can access it through browser or mobile applications.

 Workflow Management Tool: